ClimateMind/climatemind-backend/docs/MIGRATIONS.md

 docker-compose up
 ```

-12. Delete the cloud db parameters on line 13 and uncomment line 12 to put the local credentials back in docker-compose.yml
+12. In climatemind-backend/docker-compose.yml, delete the DATABASE\_PARAMS with the azure parameters and uncomment the original DATABASE\_PARAMS line.
 13. Check that the cloud db has been updated
 14. Test the changes